Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 Batch Size Finder
 *****************

-Auto scaling of batch size may be enabled to find the largest batch size that fits into memory.
-Larger batch size often yields better estimates of gradients, but may also result in longer training time.
+Auto-scaling of batch size can be enabled to find the largest batch size that fits into memory.
+Large batch size often yields a better estimation of the gradients, but may also result in longer training time.
 Inspired by https://github.com/BlackHC/toma.

 .. seealso:: :class:`~pytorch_lightning.trainer.trainer.Trainer`